 Ned’s involvement in real estate extends out into the community.
 He has served two terms on the GCAAR Board of Directors; he has sat on the GCAAR Grievance & Professional Standards Committee; and he was a member of the MRIS SAC Committee.
 Ned has also taught several classes through GCAAR including NAR/MD Code of Ethics, Contracts, and GRI Classes and continues to do so today.
 He holds Associate Broker’s licenses in DC, MD and VA.

 Ned recently moved back to D.C. from Potomac, MD.
 He has a daughter who is a first grade school teacher in Montgomery County and a son who is a licensed real estate agent.
 Ned enjoys spending his down time on the water and is an avid supporter of Washington sports, especially the Washington football team.

-Michael is the Assistant Managing Broker in the Old Town Alexandria Office.
+Michael is the Managing Broker in the Old Town Alexandria Office and the Director of MAI Institute.
 He has been in this position since 2007 after starting his management career with another local real estate company in Alexandria.
 Michael feels his role as a Managing Broker is to support the agents in many aspects in the real estate business, and to ensure that the client's needs are paramount.
 He understands the importance of helping agents develop their business through business and marketing planning creation.
 He also coaches the agents in lead generation and strategic negotiation.

 Michael is an Associate Broker in Virginia and DC.
 He is licensed in Virginia to teach the Principles of Real Estate course and is a certified Continuing Education Instructor; he is also a designated Certified Brian Buffini Mentor.
 Michael facilitates the "100 Days to Greatness" course held in the Old Town office annually.
 Michael has earned an MBA from Marymount University in 1999.